Dynamics of non-autonomous systems with nested invariant cone structure and its applications: Introduction

-Observe that properties (i)-(ii) follow from the regularity and a priori estimates for parabolic equations, and properties (iii)-(v) follow from the property (a) described in the above.
-It is clear that properties (i)-(ii) can be carried over to \eqref{parabolic-eq-induced} and \eqref{parabolic-eq-03-1} when $0<\epsilon\ll 1$.
-It is then natural to ask whether properties (iii)-(v) are preserved under small perturbations in the sense that there are sequence of cones $\tilde C_i\subset X^\alpha$ and one-codimensional subspace $\mathcal{\tilde H}$ such that (iii)-(v) with $C_i$ and $\mathcal{H}$ being repalced by $\tilde C_i$ and $\mathcal{\tilde H}$ hold for \eqref{parabolic-eq-induced} and \eqref{parabolic-eq-03-1} when $0<\epsilon\ll 1$, and if so, whether \eqref{parabolic-eq-induced} and \eqref{parabolic-eq-03-1} have similar asymptotic dynamics as \eqref{parabolic-eq-01}.
+It is worth pointing out that, the drawback of conclusions in \cite{Te} is also obvious, as it can be only applied to that perturbed system is still autonomous or periodic (most perturbed systems are non-autonomous or aperiodic).
+To our best knowledge, the existing conclusions about non-autonomous systems mainly focus on the description of the topological structure of $\omega$-limit sets of some specific equations, which rarely touch the dynamics of perturbed systems (see \cite{Fangchun2013,Shen1998,SWZ4}).

-The answers to the above questions are yes by Tere\v{s}\v{c}\'{a}k's work \cite{Te} when $f$ is time independent or periodic and $c$ is time independent or the $f$ and $c$ share the same period.
-However, it can't say anything, when $f$ in $t$ is non-periodic, or even if $f$, $c$ of $t$ in \eqref{parabolic-eq-induced} are periodic but their periods are irrationally dependent.
-As a matter of fact, the non-periodic cases are widespread in the systems we've encountered.
+In this paper, we aim to give some characterizations of the global dynamics of systems with NIC driven by multiple-frequencies(such as quasi-periodic systems and almost-periodic systems).
+More precisely, we will give delicate characterization for the structures of $\omega$-limit sets, minimal sets generated by skew-product semiflows of the system, and the robustness these structures under $C^1$-perturbations.

-Motivated by the above questions, we investigate the dynamics of $C^1$-perturbed almost periodic systems with strong cone conditions.
-We first establish some general theory for $C^1$-perturbed almost periodic skew-product semiflows with strong condition conditions(see Theorems \ref{prop-orbit},\ref{a-a-one},\ref{perturbation-thm}) and then apply the theory to some special almost periodic differential equations, including \eqref{parabolic-eq-01} and almost periodic competitive-cooperative tridiagonal systems(see Theorems \ref{non-local-thm},\ref{chemotaxis-thm}, \ref{Tr-c-thm}).
+To do this, we first establish some general theory for almost periodic skew-product semiflows (see Theorems \ref{prop-orbit},\ref{a-a-one},\ref{perturbation-thm}).
+Particularly, if $d=1$, the $\omega$-limit set generated by the skew-product semiflow contains at most two minimal sets; every minimal set is an almost automorhic extension of the base flow; and these structures can not be destroyed under small $C^1$-perturbations (see Theorem \ref{a-a-one},\ref{perturbation-thm}).
+We then apply these results to some special almost periodic differential equations, which include \eqref{parabolic-eq-01} and competitive-cooperative tridiagonal systems(see Theorems \ref{non-local-thm},\ref{chemotaxis-thm}, \ref{Tr-c-thm}).
 In short, for those almost periodic systems we considered, the structure of $\omega$-limit set and minimal set for unperturbed systems can carry over to the systems with small $C^1$-perturbations.